IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating/installing-tomtom-digital-cockpit-on-hardware.md

 ---
-title: Installing TomTom IndiGO on Hardware
+title: Installing TomTom Digital Cockpit on Hardware
 ---

 For installation on hardware and enabling all the functionality, you need to sign the application, install it on the system partition, and do some additional configurations as explained below.

-The TomTom IndiGO SDK comes with a prebuilt emulator image and a prebuilt image for our reference hardware (Samsung Galaxy S5E tablet), based on version 18.1 of LineageOS, which in turn is based on Android 11.
+The TomTom Digital Cockpit SDK comes with a prebuilt emulator image and a prebuilt image for our reference hardware (Samsung Galaxy S5E tablet), based on version 18.1 of LineageOS, which in turn is based on Android 11.

-To use TomTom IndiGO on your own hardware read through the information below.
+To use TomTom Digital Cockpit on your own hardware read through the information below.

 ## Platform requirements